-Her educational background includes undergraduate anthropology at UCLA with specializations in medical anthropology and public health, a work-study program at the Vega Macrobiotic Study Center with Herman and Cornelia Aihara (1991-92), a professional apprenticeship with Master Herbalist Jane Bothwell (1992-94), and graduate nutrition training at the University of Bridgeport (MS, CNS anticipated 2018).
+Her educational background includes a B.A. from UCLA in anthropology with specializations in medical anthropology and public health, a year-long work-study program at the Vega Macrobiotic Study Center with Herman and Cornelia Aihara (1991-92), and a professional apprenticeship with Master Herbalist Jane Bothwell (1992-94).
+Miriam is currently completing her M.S., C.N.S. in human nutrition.

 Miriam has been the proprietor of Miriam’s Garden Herbal Products since 1994.